Chinese New Year

 Find out more

 Year of the Sheep

-In Australia for the first time, The Lanterns of the Terracotta Warriors will add to the allure of Sydney Harbour from 13 to 22 February during the 2015 Sydney Chinese New Year Festival.
+In Australia for the first time, The Lanterns of the Terracotta Warriors added to the allure of Sydney Harbour from 13 to 22 February during the 2015 Sydney Chinese New Year Festival.

-The artwork was created for the Beijing Olympic Games in 2008 by a team of Chinese artists including Xia Nan, which features 90 warriors standing 2.1m tall along with 2 warrior horses that will light up Hickson Road Reserve in brilliant bursts of colour.
+The artwork was created for the Beijing Olympic Games in 2008 by a team of Chinese artists including Xia Nan, which features 90 warriors standing 2.1m tall along with 2 warrior horses that lit up Hickson Road Reserve in brilliant bursts of colour.

-The warriors shine in red, green, yellow and blue and, as they are fashioned out of fabric and wire, they will have all the delicacy of a traditional Chinese lantern.
+The warriors shone in red, green, yellow and blue and, as they are fashioned out of fabric and wire, they had all the delicacy of a traditional Chinese lantern.

 It was inspired by the famous army of terracotta warriors uncovered in the tomb of China’s first Emperor in 1974, and uses traditional Chinese lantern designs to re-imagine the awe-inspiring historic discovery.

 The lantern warriors are accurate replicas of the original 8,000 warriors and horses, although artist Xia Nan has decided to add women and children as they represent inheritance and the future.
 The artwork has previously only been shown in China and the United Kingdom.